knpuniversity/symfony2-rest/knpu/episode3/conditionally-embedding-relations.md

 Here's the idea: when you serialize, each property belongs to one or more "groups".
 If you don't include the `@Serializer\Groups` annotation above a property, then it will live in a group called `Default` - with a capital `D`.
-Normally, the serializer serializes all the properties in this group called `Default`, but you can also tell it to serialize only the properties in a different group, or even in a set of groups.
+Normally, the serializer serializes *all* properties, regardless of their group.
+But you can also tell it to serialize only the properties in a different group, or even in a set of groups.
 We can use groups to serialize the `user` property under only *certain* conditions.